987839088534212

 How can you combine the flexibility of a travel assignment and block scheduling?
 You should find a reputable recruiter, such as Trusted Nurse Staffing.

-Trusted Nurse Staffing has been named one of the Best Travel Nursing Companies in 2022.
+Trusted Nurse Staffing was named one of the Best Travel Nursing Companies in 2022 by BluePipes.

-We work hard to find the perfect setting and schedule for you.
+We will work hard to find the perfect setting and schedule for you.

 Why trust your career to anyone else?
-Contact us today.
+Use the Pronto job search and contact us today.

 Unfortunately, no. This is where a quality recruiter can help!